-In this one-hour webinar, Lorenzo will tell us about his journey in search of the best rock climbing spots by the sea.
-He’ll attempt to paint a picture of Sardinia’s sublime beauty and illustrate what a week with his crew looks like from their floating base camp.
-Stick around after the presentation and Lorenzo will gladly answer whatever questions you might have.
+In this one-hour webinar, Lorenzo told us about his journey in search of the best rock climbing spots by the sea.
+He painted a picture of Sardinia’s sublime beauty and illustrated what a week with his crew looks like from their floating base camp.

 Passionate about outdoor sports since a young age, Lorenzo chose to live pursuing his passions and sharing his enthusiasm with his clients.
 In the winter he teaches them how to ski by working as a ski instructor, while in the summer he makes them experiencing his favorite combo: sail & climb!
 Head of the Vertical Sailing Tour, onboard he becomes the skipper.
 But don’t think about him as a regular skipper, as soon as the boat stops, you might see him starting to make some cocktails, cooking some Italian risotto, spearfishing the dinner, climb a sea stuck, and flying down a mountain on his paraglider.